IvanMonster1337/MagmaCypherApp/README.md

 # MagmaCypherApp
-Node.js and C++ realization of 64-bit GOST 28147-89 cypher.
+Node.js and C++ implementation of 64-bit GOST 28147-89 cypher.